paketo-buildpacks/azure-application-insights/docs/how-to-use-buildpacks-in-kubernetes-for-java.md

 kubectl apply -f image.yaml
 ```

-If everything goes well, the output of build may contain below information.
+If everything goes well, the output of build will contain the information below.

 ```
 Paketo Azure Application Insights Buildpack 4.3.0